Definition of MariaDB bind-address

 ….

-There is no need to have the same order that is mentioned in above, sometimes it may be different.
+There is no need to have the same order mentioned above, sometimes, it may be different.

-After finding above mention lines then make sure both are commented by using the # symbol as follows.
+After finding the abovementioned lines, make sure both are commented on using the # symbol as follows.

 mysqld]